A study on neck generated headaches, snappily called:

 - CGH pain, the number of headaches experienced per week and the amount of medication intake all reduced, with sustained reductions, favouring the SMT group.

-Lastly, at the eight week point, the number of weekly headaches was reduced 50% in those patients receiving SMT and on secondary analysis, there was a 50% reduction in symptoms (obtained via an outcome measure) was achieved in 80% of those receiving SMT.
+Lastly, at the eight week point, the number of weekly headaches was reduced 50% in those patients receiving SMT.
+On secondary analysis, a 50% reduction in symptoms (obtained via an outcome measure) was achieved in 80% of those receiving SMT.

 The authors point out several key limitations to this study: